FaDrYL/From0ToPython/src/Fundamental/en_US/Functions_Lambda.md

 #### Immutable Variable as Arguments

-Change the immutable variable in function will not effect the original variable itself.
+Change the immutable variable in function will not affect the original variable itself.

 ```Python
 def change_int(a):